Nighthater/Discord-Weather-Bot/README.md

 Now you have finished setting up your bot.\
 Run bot.py with `python3 bot.py` from the directory.
-After a few seconds the bot should come online on your Server
+After a few seconds the bot should come online on your Server.